islavathgowtham/heart-disease-prediction-ML/README.md

 Target Variable (y)
 x = data.iloc[:,0:11]
 y = data['HeartDisease']
-Purpose
+PURPOSE
-Features are used to train the model
-Target variable represents the output prediction
+Features are used to train the Machine Learning model The target variable represents the prediction output

-Separating input and output variables is essential before preprocessing and model training.
+Separating features and target variables is essential before preprocessing and model training.

-5️⃣ Data Preprocessing
+5️⃣ DATA PREPROCESSING

-Machine Learning models cannot directly process categorical data efficiently.
+Machine Learning algorithms cannot directly process categorical data efficiently.
 Therefore, preprocessing techniques are applied to transform the data into suitable numerical formats.

-Column Categorization
+COLUMN CATEGORIZATION

-The dataset columns were categorized into:
+The dataset columns are categorized into:

 Nominal categorical columns
 Ordinal categorical columns